paul-hammant/tbd/content/vcs-choices/index.md

 server, and your wish to use Git in an idiomatic way on your development workstation.

 With a Git-fusion clone from a Perforce repository, and client spec was specified, you get the subsetted representation of the source tree, complete with history.
 That's a neat feature.
+Things checked out through Git-Fusion also are not encumbered by the read-only bit feature.

 GitSwarm kinda replaces this.

 ### p4-git and p4-dvcs

 P4-git is very similar to the Git fusion technology but is not made by the Perforce people themselves.
-It also does not require the launching of second server appliance.
+It also does not require the launching of second server appliance (as Git Fusion does).

 In 2015, the perforce technologies were extended to include custom DVCS features.
 All the features of P4-git but without the Git compatibility.

+As for Git-fusion, things checked out through p4-git and p4-dvcs are not encumbered by the read-only bit control of p4d.

 ## Subversion